46 Famous Inventors and Inventions Everyone Should Know

 Harris & Ewing, public domain via Wikimedia Commons

-Known for: If you love a good Netflix binge, thank Philo Farnsworth.
+Known for: If you love some classic screen time, thank Philo Farnsworth.
 His all-electronic television system made TV one of the world’s favorite pastimes.
+(1906–1971)

-Learn more: The Farmboy Who Invented Television (Smithsonian Magazine)
+Learn more: The Farmboy Who Invented Television at Smithsonian Magazine

 Try this: Find an old CRT TV or monitor and learn how cathode ray tubes work using a strong magnet.